A-Stecka/constraint-satisfaction-problem-2022/README.md

 - Variables: n² fields of the board,
 - Domains of variables: {0, 1},
 - Constraints:
-  - Each row and column must have the same number of 0s and 1s—meaning that neither more 0s nor more 1s than half of n can appear in any row or column,
+  - Each row and column must have the same number of 0s and 1s — meaning that neither more 0s nor more 1s than half of n can appear in any row or column,
   - Rows must be unique from one another,
   - Columns must be unique from one another,
   - No three consecutive values of 0 or 1 can appear either horizontally or vertically.